Sandra Stewart | March 24, 2021

 Kris took over leadership from LavaMaex’s deservedly much-honored founder Doniece Sandoval.
 In addition to conceiving of mobile showers and making the idea happen, Doniece defined the organization’s distinctive Radical Hospitality® approach.
 That ethos—which calls for meeting people wherever they are with extraordinary care—is the hope-restoring magic that LavaMaex is working to spread around the world.

 Deb has been an equity and justice activist since she marched for the Equal Rights Amendment as a preteen.
 She led the creation of RSF Social Finance’s Women’s Capital Collaborative, a first-of-its-kind philanthropic fund that provides integrated capital—loans, grants and other support—to women-led social enterprises that serve women and girls.
-She is also the driving force behind the Integrated Capital Institute, a fellowship program dedicated to training financial activists: people working to shift growing amounts of financial and social capital—along with control of those resources—to communities that have faced persistent exclusion and discrimination.
+She now leads the Just Economy Institute, a fellowship program dedicated to training financial activists: people working to shift growing amounts of financial and social capital—along with control of those resources—to communities that have faced persistent exclusion and discrimination.

 These women are just some of the powerhouses we’ve worked with over the years, and we expect to work with many more in the years ahead.
 They inspire us every day to think of creative new ways to tell their stories and spread their ideas.